Drinkless logo blue and transparent landscape small e1771862103337

 The Drink Less Method Combines:

-• Private online consultation with UK-registered clinicians
+• Private online assessment with UK-registered clinicians

-• Assessment for suitability for Naltrexone
+• Assessment for suitability for medication

 • UK pharmacy dispensing and delivery